+How to know if my motherboard supports m.2?
 M.2 drives are available in both NVMe and SATA models.
 Therefore they aren’t exclusively NVMe.
 The M.2 designation refers to the method your drive connects to the motherboard rather than the drive itself.

 NVMe-only M.2 slots or SATA-only M.2 slots are available on your motherboard.
 Some motherboards provide M.2 slots that support both, allowing you to choose which one you prefer.

 A Buyer’s Guide To NVMe Drives: